Maps show Tropical Storm Ernesto's path and forecast as it intensifies en route to Puerto Rico

 Ernesto was also expected to fuel storm surge, between 1 and 3 feet above ground levels, along the eastern coast of Puerto Rico from San Juan, the capital city, to Guayama, and to the islands of Culebra and Vieques.
 The same peak surge forecast could materialize in the U.S. Virgin Islands, including St. Thomas, St. John and St. Croix, and in the British Virgin Islands.
 The hurricane center warned that surge would be accompanied by large, destructive waves in coastal regions.

-"It is too soon to know what impacts Ernesto could bring to Bermuda late this week," the hurricane center said, adding that "interests there should monitor the progress of this system."
+"It is too soon to know what impacts Ernesto could bring to Bermuda late this week," the hurricane center said Tuesday, adding that "interests there should monitor the progress of this system."